Ottawa Centre (federal electoral district): 2004 federal election

 The 2004 election was an unusual campaign in Ottawa Centre.
-The seat was vacated in September 2003 when Liberal incumbent Mac Harb received his long-awaited patronage appointment to the Senate of Canada from outgoing Prime Minister Jean Chrétien.
+The seat was vacated in September 2003 when Liberal incumbent Mac Harb received his patronage appointment to the Senate of Canada from outgoing Prime Minister Jean Chrétien.
 Paul Martin loyalist Richard Mahoney won the Liberal nomination and expected to win the riding.

 Former NDP leader and widely respected statesman Ed Broadbent came out of political retirement to win the NDP nomination in January.
 As the seat was vacant, a by-election was expected to fill the seat and campaigning began in early 2004.
 However, Prime Minister Paul Martin delayed calling the by-election, in the expectation that a general election would soon be called.

 In May 2004, a federal election was called, pre-empting the by-election.
 Broadbent was increasingly favoured to win, a mid-campaign poll showed him ahead.
 In addition to Broadbent's personal popularity, the NDP under new leader Jack Layton had greatly increased its popularity, especially in urban Ontario.
 The campaign was still hard-fought.
 In the end, Broadbent won a strong victory, and subsequently announced his retirement the following year, in April 2005.